KonstantinGeorgiev0/2IMV15-Project1/README.md

 # Runtime Controls

 The simulation initializes in a **paused configuration**.
-Use the keys mentioned below to control the scenes and interactions, respectively:
+Use the keys listed below to control the simulation scenes and interactions:

 ## General Controls